Azure/portaldocs/portal-sdk/generated/top-blades-frameblades.md

 ```

 On the iframe side you can respond to the message just like you would respond to the auth token message.
 You can then adjust your css accordingly.

+<a name="navigating-to-an-external-domain"></a>
+## Navigating to an external domain

+When using FrameBlade, extension developers are responsible for being compliant with the process for linking to external domains.
+Please see [How to link to external domains](./top-extensions-linking.md) for more information.